|

 Kansas City, Kansas.

-- In the early 1920's, James
+- In the early 1920's, James Scott worked as a

-Scott worked as a pianist in a Kansas City movie
+pianist in a Kansas City movie house and later

-house and later joined a seven-piece orchestra
+joined a seven-piece orchestra that provided music

-vaudeville companies: VanGilder
+for movies and touring vaudeville companies: VanGilder (1985:143).

-- Unfortunately, the 1930's
+- Unfortunately, the 1930's appeared to bring tough

-appeared to bring tough times for James Scott.
+times for James Scott.
+Talking moving pictures and

-ragtime era left fewer opportunities for Scott,
+the passing of the ragtime era left fewer

-dances.
-The passing of his wife was also hard on
+orchestra for various dances.
+The passing of his

-him (they had no children).
-VanGilder
+wife was also hard on him (they had no children).
+VanGilder (1985:143)

-(1985:143) documents that Scott changed residences
+documents that Scott changed residences 4 times in

-4 times in the last eight years of his life.
+the last eight years of his life.

-- James Scott died on August
+- James Scott died on August 30, 1938, in Kansas

-30, 1938, in Kansas City, Kansas, at the age of
+City, Kansas, at the age of 52.
+VanGilder (1985:143)

 documents that the graves of James Scott and his